-Since the Sixteenth century the Shrine of Vailankanni, in Madras (Chennai) Southern India, has been the place of great pilgrimage and devotion to Our Lady.
-Our Lady of Vailankanni especially intercedes for the sick leading to the Shrine being called the "Lourdes of the East".
+Since the Sixteenth century, the Shrine of Vailankanni, in Madras (Chennai), Southern India, has been the place of great pilgrimage and devotion to Our Lady.
+Our Lady of Vailankanni especially intercedes for the sick, leading to the Shrine being called the “Lourdes of the East”.

-Our Lady of Vailankanni Good Health
+Our Lady of Vailankanni, Good Health

-Vailankanni in Madras (Chennai) South India is a spiritual place of Marian devotion.
+Vailankanni in Madras (Chennai), South India, is a spiritual place of Marian devotion.

-The miracles and pilgrimages commenced during the 16th century when Our Lady first appeared to a crippled mild vendor requesting a drink for the Baby Jesus.
+The miracles and pilgrimages commenced during the 16th century when Our Lady first appeared to a crippled milk vendor requesting a drink for the Baby Jesus.
 The boy obliged but later found his milk pail was full to overflowing even after the Baby Jesus was fed.

-Our Lady brings the blessings all the way from the place known as the Lourdes of the East.
+Our Lady brings blessings all the way from the place known as the Lourdes of the East.

 Our Lady of Good Health – Vailankanni